Use the KOTS administration console UI

 Are you exploring Mission Control as a solution for your organization?
 Fill out this registration form to request a community edition license.

-If you need a replacement license file or a non-community edition, or want to convert your Public Preview license to use a stable channel release version, please contact your account team.
+If you need a replacement license file or a non-community edition, or want to convert your Public Preview license to use a stable channel release version, contact your account team.

 • Local proxy